 Facilitating condition (FC) is hereby defined as the extent to which a person believes that there is the presence of an organizational and technical infrastructure assistance to use of the technology or system.
+Facilitating conditions includes the appropriate resources and knowledge needed to use the system as well as a specific person or group for technical assistance in case a user encounters a problem in using the system.
 FC however has a direct positive influence on actual user behaviour (UB) with a predictive power of 0.67 (Venkatesh et al, 2003).
 Facilitating condition was again observed to be one of the significant predictors that positively impacts users' adoption of mHealth in developing countries (Alam et al, 2018).